mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 https://www.keysight.com/us/en/product/944-1188/uhd400t.html
 https://www.keysight.com/us/en/products/network-test/network-test-hardware/xgs12-chassis-platform.html

-The hardware requirements vary according on the performance of the device.
+The hardware requirements vary according to the performance of the device.
 The current DASH requirement specifies 24M CPS as minimum requirements, but each vendor wants to showcase how much more they can do so based on that plus adding a 10%-20% for the headroom we can determine how much hardware is required.

 ### Putting everything together